Emergent Causality and the Foundation of Consciousness: Emergent Causality

 \section{Emergent Causality}

 The formalism does not presuppose an operator representing intervention.
-Given our premises, we must conclude from this that either the formalism is not optimal, or induction as defined in definition \ref{d8} will differentiate between passive observation of an event and having intervened to cause that event.
+Given our premises, we must conclude from this that either that \textbf{(prem.
+1)} is false, or induction as in definition \ref{d8} will distinguish passive observation of an event from having intervened to cause that event.